dthfan2007/RustNoteApp/docs/documentation.md

 The encrypted form of data that cannot be read without decryption.
 In the app, notes are converted to ciphertext using an encryption key before being stored on disk.

+### Deterministic

+A process that always produces the same output given the same input.
+Used in hardware fingerprinting to ensure consistent results across application runs.

+### Hardware Fingerprinting

+A technique that creates a unique identifier based on hardware and system characteristics.
+Used to bind encrypted data to specific machines for additional security.

 ### Hash

 A deterministic output of a hash function, producing a fixed-size value from arbitrary input.
 Hashes are used for verifying integrity, storing passwords securely, and comparing data without revealing the original input.